MicrosoftDocs/windows-dev-docs/hub/apps/develop/search/search-providers.md

 ## Implement a Windows Search provider suggestion endpoint

-Search providers must expose and register an HTTP endpoint that is called by the OS when a user types into the Windows Search box.
+Search providers must expose and register an HTTPS endpoint that is called by the OS when a user types into the Windows Search box.
 This endpoint should return a JSON-formatted string containing the search suggestions for the provided user query.
+Content must be delivered over HTTPS.
+Search integration does not support content delivered over HTTP.

-### Suggestion HTTP request format
+### Suggestion HTTPS request format

-The http request to the suggestion endpoint uses the following format.
+The HTTPS request to the suggestion endpoint uses the following format.

 `https://contoso.com?setlang=en-US&cc=US&qry=`